 - If you caught gastroparesis from a virus, there is a strong chance that you will heal completely—it just takes 2-4 years.

 The last two resonated with me greatly.
-My flare-ups, in the beginning, occurred every 3-4 weeks lasting 4-5 days.
-With each flare up, I would have to rebuild my appetite.
-By the time my appetite was almost back, another flare up would hit.
+My flare-ups, in the beginning, occurred every three to four weeks, lasting four to five days.
+With each flare-up, I would have to rebuild my appetite.
+By the time my appetite was almost back, another flare-up would hit.